00d/dnd3.5e-srd/002-md/AbilitiesandConditions.md

 |                |                |                |                |
 +----------------+----------------+----------------+----------------+

-ABILITY SCORE LOSS
+### Ability Score Loss

 Various attacks cause ability score loss, either ability damage or ability drain.
 Points lost to ability damage return at the rate of 1 point per day (or double that if the character gets complete bed rest) to each damaged ability, and the spells *lesser restoration *and *restoration *offset ability damage as well.
 Ability drain, however, is permanent, though *restoration *can restore even those lost ability score points.

 While any loss is debilitating, losing all points in an ability score can be devastating.

-• Strength 0 means that the character cannot move at all.
+- Strength 0 means that the character cannot move at all.
 He lies helpless on the ground.

-• Dexterity 0 means that the character cannot move at all.
+- Dexterity 0 means that the character cannot move at all.
 He stands motionless, rigid, and helpless.

-• Constitution 0 means that the character is dead.
+- Constitution 0 means that the character is dead.

-• Intelligence 0 means that the character cannot think and is unconscious in a coma-like stupor, helpless.
+- Intelligence 0 means that the character cannot think and is unconscious in a coma-like stupor, helpless.

-• Wisdom 0 means that the character is withdrawn into a deep sleep filled with nightmares, helpless.
+- Wisdom 0 means that the character is withdrawn into a deep sleep filled with nightmares, helpless.

-• Charisma 0 means that the character is withdrawn into a catatonic, coma-like stupor, helpless.
+- Charisma 0 means that the character is withdrawn into a catatonic, coma-like stupor, helpless.

 Keeping track of negative ability score points is never necessary.
 A character's ability score can't drop below 0.

 Having a score of 0 in an ability is different from having no ability score whatsoever.

 Some spells or abilities impose an effective ability score reduction, which is different from ability score loss.
 Any such reduction disappears at the end of the spell's or ability's duration, and the ability score immediately returns to its former value.

 If a character's Constitution score drops, then he loses 1 hit point per Hit Die for every point by which his Constitution modifier drops.
 A hit point score can't be reduced by Constitution damage or drain to less than 1 hit point per Hit Die.

 The ability that some creatures have to drain ability scores is a supernatural one, requiring some sort of attack.
 Such creatures do not drain abilities from enemies when the enemies strike them, even with unarmed attacks or natural weapons.

-ANTIMAGIC
+### Antimagic

 An *antimagic field *spell or effect cancels magic altogether.
 An antimagic effect has the following powers and characteristics.

-• No supernatural ability, spell-like ability, or spell works in an area of antimagic (but extraordinary abilities still work).
+- No supernatural ability, spell-like ability, or spell works in an area of antimagic (but extraordinary abilities still work).

-• Antimagic does not dispel magic; it suppresses it.
+- Antimagic does not dispel magic; it suppresses it.
 Once a magical effect is no longer affected by the antimagic (the antimagic fades, the center of the effect moves away, and so on), the magic returns.
 Spells that still have part of their duration left begin functioning again, magic items are once again useful, and so forth.

-• Spell areas that include both an antimagic area and a normal area, but are not centered in the antimagic area, still function in the normal area.
+- Spell areas that include both an antimagic area and a normal area, but are not centered in the antimagic area, still function in the normal area.
 If the spell's center is in the antimagic area, then the spell is suppressed.

-• Golems and other constructs, elementals, outsiders, and corporeal undead, still function in an antimagic area (though the antimagic area suppresses their spellcasting and their supernatural and spell-like abilities normally).
+- Golems and other constructs, elementals, outsiders, and corporeal undead, still function in an antimagic area (though the antimagic area suppresses their spellcasting and their supernatural and spell-like abilities normally).
 If such creatures are summoned or conjured, however, see below.

-• Summoned or conjured creatures of any type, as well as incorporeal undead, wink out if they enter the area of an antimagic effect.
+- Summoned or conjured creatures of any type, as well as incorporeal undead, wink out if they enter the area of an antimagic effect.
 They reappear in the same spot once the field goes away.

-• Magic items with continuous effects* *do not function in the area of an antimagic effect, but their effects are not canceled (so the contents of a *bag of holding* are unavailable, but neither spill out nor disappear forever).
+- Magic items with continuous effects* *do not function in the area of an antimagic effect, but their effects are not canceled (so the contents of a *bag of holding* are unavailable, but neither spill out nor disappear forever).

-• Two antimagic areas in the same place do not cancel each other out, nor do they stack.
+- Two antimagic areas in the same place do not cancel each other out, nor do they stack.

-• *Wall of force, prismatic wall, *and *prismatic sphere *are not affected by antimagic. *Break enchantment, dispel magic, *and *greater dispel magic *spells do not dispel antimagic. *Mage's disjunction *has a 1% chance per caster level of destroying an *antimagic field. *If the
+- *Wall of force, prismatic wall, *and *prismatic sphere *are not affected by antimagic. *Break enchantment, dispel magic, *and *greater dispel magic *spells do not dispel antimagic. *Mage's disjunction *has a 1% chance per caster level of destroying an *antimagic field. *If the